Tinnitus Claims: Why Most Veterans Underestimate Their Rating

 • Fatigue-related conditions: Secondary to poor sleep quality

-At Augustus Miles, our team has seen veterans go from a simple 10% tinnitus rating to combined ratings of 70% or higher once all secondary conditions are properly documented and claimed.
+Our team has seen veterans go from a simple 10% tinnitus rating to combined ratings of 70% or higher once all secondary conditions are properly documented and claimed — though results depend on the specifics of each veteran's case and supporting evidence.

 The Combined Rating Reality